Toward Scalable Audio Description Quality Control: A Workflow for Evaluating Human and VLM Raters: Related Work

 \subsection{LLM/VLM as Evaluators and the role of Item Response Theory}

 As research on automated AD generation grows, scholars have also begun to ask whether LLMs and VLMs can serve not only as generators but also as evaluators of content.
 In NLP, the LLM-as-a-Judge paradigm has been tested in tasks such as summarization, translation, and dialogue, where model-based rankings often correlate with human preferences \cite{ZhengJudgingArena, Chiang2023CanEvaluations}.
 Multimodal extensions such as Prometheus-Vision demonstrate that VLMs can deliver fine-grained judgments of captions and visual explanations closely aligned with human ratings \cite{Lee2024Prometheus-Vision:Evaluation}.
-Within HCI, researchers frame models less as replacements and more as collaborators in evaluation protocols.
+Within HCI, researchers frame models less as replacements and more as collaborators in evaluation workflows.
 EvalAssist, for example, integrates LLMs into interactive processes that reduce evaluator effort while preserving alignment with expert assessments \cite{Ashktorab2025EvalAssist:LLM-as-a-Judge}, underscoring a growing interest in hybrid strategies that combine human expertise with machine scalability.

-Despite momentum around model-as-judge frameworks, most evaluations still rely on simple validation measures—accuracy against majority vote, correlation with human scores, agreement rates, or win-rate comparisons \cite{ZhengJudgingArena,Chiang2023CanEvaluations,Lee2024Prometheus-Vision:Evaluation}.
+Despite momentum around model-as-judge frameworks, most evaluations still rely on simple validation measures, accuracy against majority vote, correlation with human scores, agreement rates, or win-rate comparisons \cite{ZhengJudgingArena, Chiang2023CanEvaluations, Lee2024Prometheus-Vision:Evaluation}.
 While useful, these metrics collapse complex judgments into a single number, overlooking variation in rater reliability, prompt sensitivity, and task difficulty.
-This is especially limiting for accessibility tasks like evaluating AD, where nuanced qualities such as relevance, equality and pacing directly shape BLV comprehension.
+This is especially limiting for accessibility tasks like evaluating AD, where nuanced qualities such as prioritization, timing, and delivery directly shape BLV comprehension.